Tennessee's 3rd congressional district

 The 3rd congressional district of Tennessee is a congressional district in East Tennessee.
 It has been represented by Republican Chuck Fleischmann since January 2011.

-Current boundaries

-The district comprises two halves, joined through a narrow tendril in Roane County near Ten Mile.

-The upper half encompasses all of Roane, Anderson, and Morgan counties, along with most of Scott, and half of Campbell County.

-The lower half borders North Carolina to the east and Georgia to the south.
-It is composed of Hamilton, Polk, McMinn, Monroe, and Bradley County.

-Characteristics

 The third district has been centered on Chattanooga since before the Civil War.

 In terms of density, the district is sparsely populated, as much of it is located within the Appalachian Mountains.
 Almost half of the district's population lives in Hamilton County.

+Composition

+The district comprises two halves, joined through a narrow tendril in Roane County near Ten Mile.
+The lower half borders North Carolina to the east and Georgia to the south.
+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: